-Setting up a Qatar financial company
+Setting up a Qatar financial company in 2021

 Fortunately, setting up a financial company in Qatar is straightforward, and attractive to multinational Clients.
 For example, a Qatar Financial Centre (QFC) free zone company can i) be 100% foreign-owned ii) freely repatriate profits out of the country with no withholding tax iii) tap into Qatar’s nearly 60 double tax treaties iv) pay just 10% tax on local profits iv) receive legally tax-exempt international profits v) pay zero capital gains tax vi) pay zero personal income tax and vii) pay no GST or VAT.